 But one strategy is often overlooked – getting a personal loan.
 Personal loans are the fastest growing type of loan – and they could help save you money by consolidating debt and improve your credit scores over time..
 A personal loan can help build a good credit score, as well as foster financial responsibility.

 A personal loan is an unsecured loan with a fixed interest rate that is typically repaid over a number of years.
 Unsecured loans are issued without the need for collateral and are based on the borrower’s creditworthiness.

-Depending on your credit profile, you may be able to qualify for a low-interest rate personal loan but if your credit is shaky you may only qualify for a personal loan for bad credit.
+Depending on your credit profile, you may be able to qualify for the lowest rate personal loans but if your credit is shaky you may only qualify for a personal loan for bad credit.
 Personal loans for bad credit will likely have a high-interest rate.

 - Demonstrate Creditworthiness.
-When rebuilding credit scores it is important to have current positive credit reporting.
+When rebuilding credit scores it’s important to have current positive credit reporting.
 Open and active accounts are scored more highly than closed accounts because they demonstrate that you are managing credit well now and not just in the past.
-In addition to credit cards, a personal loan will help build a strong credit history and credit scores.
+In addition to credit cards, a personal loan will help add positive credit if paid on time and build a strong credit history.

 - Debt Consolidation.
 A popular and good use of a personal loan is to consolidate multiple debts into one debt, which may reduce the risk of multiple delinquencies appearing on your credit report if you have multiple credit accounts.
 Paying down debt will reduce your debt-to-limit ratio on credit accounts.
 The lower your utilization, preferably 10% or less, the higher your credit score.